Support for CRPS Patients

 SERVING OR SERVED MEMBERS OF HM ARMED FORCES

-Firstly, may we take this opportunity of saying a very big THANK YOU for having been in Her Majesty’s Armed Forces or are still in the forces.
+Firstly, may we take this opportunity of saying THANK YOU for having been in the Armed Forces or are still active in the forces.
 You all do or have done a fantastic thing in serving Queen and Country, so Thank you!

-ARMY of ANGELS – We found this website by accident and found that it gives help and support to those members of the Forces who were mentally or physically injured whilst serving in HM Armed Forces and are also having financial problems.
+- ARMY of ANGELS – This website gives help and support to those members of the Forces who were mentally or physically injured whilst serving in HM Armed Forces and are also having financial problems.
 They can give grants for a variety of things such as rehabilitation equipment, alterations to your home or even respite breaks

 - Nauert, R. PhD.
 (2015) ‘Tips for Money with Spouse,’ Psych Central Website.
 August 5, 2015.
 Available from: < http://psychcentral.com/news/2015/08/04/tips-for-money-talks-with-spouse/89755.html>